Investing!

 Regardless, I believe that doing moral things with money is very important.
 Especially when a person has enough money to invest, human beings tend to become stingy if they don't try to do the right thing.
 Whatever you invest in, the most important thing is what you finally do with your money, such as consuming good products, giving to charity, and allowing you to live a fulfilling life.

 Since technology is so important, after a couple weeks investing in the popular VOO (ETF that tracks the S&P 500), I decided to instead invest in VGT (ETF that tracks technology).
 What is the human race doing if not trying to figure out technology that can help make fusion, quantum computers, disease cures, and a way off the planet?
 SpaceX has not gone public, so it is not in VGT, which is probably good because its Starlink is too huge and powerful and bows to serve Russian and Chinese interests.
-Google, Amazon, Tesla, and Meta are also not in VGT because they are in different sectors (communications or consumer discretionary).
+Google, Amazon, Tesla, Meta, and Honeywell are also not in VGT because they are in different sectors (communications, consumer discretionary, etc.).
 All corporations are somewhat evil, but I would rather not just blindly support companies that only encourage American consumerism.
 I take on more risk specializing to tech (and get less dividends and have a smaller expense ratio), but, for me, it is very worth it.
 I want to do something interesting with my money.
-Other interesting sectors are health research, nuclear power, and semiconductors.
+Other interesting sectors are health research, nuclear power, and semiconductors (SMH).

 Interestingly, you can make a political statement investing in NANC or KRUZ.
 These funds are actively managed, so these ETFs have a larger expense ratio (though still small).